BoggTech/VisorView/README.md

 **Please note** that, as of April 9th 2024, Under New Management has **not been released on the live servers**.
 Therefore, you will need a copy of the Under New Management playtest phase files to run the program.

 Please ensure you have [Python 3](https://www.python.org/downloads/) installed before continuing.
-As well as this, please ensure you have Panda3D installed as a python module by running `python3 -m pip install Panda3D` (replace python3 if you know you use a different alias, i.e. py, python).
+As well as this, please ensure you have Panda3D installed as a python module by running `py -m pip install Panda3D` (replace py if you know you use a different alias, i.e. python3, python).

 This command should be run in your **terminal**, if you use Linux, or your **command prompt** if you use Windows.
 The command prompt can be accessed by accessing the run dialog (Ctrl + R) and typing `cmd.exe`.

 ## Running
 Before running, take your extracted phase files (You should have these from the prerequisites section) and put them in the `resources` folder in the root directory (the same folder that `src` folder is in).
 If this directory doesn't exist, you can make it yourself, or run the program once to generate it automatically.

-You can run the program by double-clicking the provided .bat file in the `scripts` directory (on windows) or by running `python3 main.py`, from the main directory, in your terminal/command prompt.
+You can run the program by double-clicking the provided .bat file in the `scripts` directory (on windows) or by running `py main.py`, from the main directory, in your terminal/command prompt.
 Provided everything is in place, you should be greeted with a graphics window displaying a t-posing cog.
 If there are any errors, make sure you put **all** of the phase files in the resources folder.

 ## Controls
 The following inputs are available: